2023 Rolling Fork tornado: Ground scouring and extreme forest damage

-After exiting Rolling Fork, the tornado remained violent as it moved across several open fields, where severe ground scouring occurred and debris from the town was scattered long distances to the northeast.
-When it crossed Matthews Boulevard near a catfish farm, several utility poles were snapped off at the base or pulled out of the ground, and some were left covered in up to 1–2 in of mud.
-A few of the missing power poles were thrown into nearby catfish ponds, and damage in this area was rated EF2 to EF3.
-Southeast of Anguilla, the tornado inflicted EF4-strength damage again to hardwood trees, with most mangled or debarked.
-An outbuilding-type structure was obliterated and swept away with very little debris remaining, and a bus on the property was tossed into trees.
-Numerous additional wooden power poles were snapped, a semi-trailer was overturned, and a few homes at the edge of the damage path had minor damage.
+After exiting Rolling Fork, the tornado remained violent as it moved across several open fields, where severe ground scouring occurred, more trees were snapped or stubbed, and debris from the town was scattered.
+The tornado then weakened slightly but remained intense as it crossed Matthews Boulevard near a catfish farm at EF3 intensity.
+Several utility poles were snapped off at the base or pulled out of the ground, and some were left covered in up to 1–2 in of mud.
+A few of the missing power poles were thrown into nearby catfish ponds as well.
+The tornado then flipped a semi-trailer, snapped more trees, and damaged some more buildings before crossing the Big Sunflower River southeast of Anguilla and intensifying again to EF4 strength.
+Many hardwood trees were mangled or debarked, including some that were tossed or dragged a short distance.
+An unoccupied mobile home was obliterated and swept away with very little debris remaining, and a school bus on the property was tossed into trees.
+Numerous additional wooden power poles were snapped, and a few homes at the edge of the damage path had minor to moderate damage.
 Aerial imagery of this area also revealed ground scouring and cycloidal marks in open fields.
-The tornado then moved into a densely forested area, causing large amounts of EF2 tree damage.
-It crossed MS 14 east of Anguilla, destroying a small, older frame home, rolling a mobile home, and snapping many trees and power poles.
+A narrow path of wind-rowed granularized debris was noted between Dogwood Road and Linsey Road as tree pieces were reduced to the size of mulch.
+The tornado then abruptly weakened as it moved into a densely forested area, causing large amounts of EF2 tree damage.
+It crossed MS 14 east of Anguilla at 8:22 pm CDT, destroying a small, older frame home, rolling a mobile home into nearby trees, and snapping many trees and power poles.
 The tornado then intensified back to low-end EF3 strength, mowing down large swaths of trees as it approached the county line.